IvanJobs/cf/README.md

 # cf
-Help you speed up testing process during contests of Codeforces for C++ programmer using vim.
+A CLI tool to *speed up*  testing process during contests of Codeforces.

+It helps you to manage test cases and do regression test.

+Now it is only for C++ programmer using vim under unix-family env.

 # why to develop this project
 Time limit is important in competitive programming contests.